Jen-Jen91/flight_information/README.md

 ## Flight Information

 This web app was created in React to show up-to-date flight information.
-Users can view a list of arrivals and departures, and click on each flight for more information, including:
+Users can toggle between a list of arrivals and departures, and click on each flight for more information, including:

 - Airline
 - Time